MihaiAC/learning-react/learning_react/react_notes/React.md

 `npm install react-router-dom`
 Route = mapping from URL to component router object, RouterProvider wrapper (decorator-like) Link = navigate to other pages.
+Under the hood, renders an `<a>` element.
 Router children field: making a component wrap its children routes.
 Useful for adding a navbar to each child for instance.
-`<Outlet />` = marks where the children should be rendered in the parent component.
+`<Outlet />` = marks where the children should be rendered in the parent component. errorElement on root (where errors due to URLs not existing end up going - ?)

+NavLink instead of Link to show active button.
+It injects an isActive argument in ITS OWN className `className={({isActive}) => (isActive ? ...)}` to ... end in NavLink if the link has further descendants and you want to target only the current link (?)